axax/lunuc/doc.md

 * resourcesReady => Is called after JsonDom is updated and all resources are loaded
 * urlchanged => is called when the url has changed (it only makes sens if the page is not urlSensitive)
 * subscription => on subscription event
-* reset => gets called when the current template is either removed or reset
+* beforerunscript => gets called right before the script is executed

 ```javascript

 on('unmount',()=>{